DHTMLX/docs-suite/docs/helpers/custom_scroll.md

 {{pronote The custom scroll is available only in PRO version of the DHTMLX Suite package.}}

-The feature can be activated on the page for all widgets at once via the **dhx.scrollViewConfig** global variable before initialization of the widgets:
+The feature can be activated on the page for all widgets at once via the **enable** property of the **dhx.scrollViewConfig** global variable before initialization of the widgets:

 ```js
 dhx.scrollViewConfig.enable = true; // false by default